 - flexible arrangement will affect quality and performance

 - the work can’t be effectively reorganized among other staff

 - the business won’t be able to meet customer demand

 - there’s a lack of work during the proposed working times

 However, the employer is obliged to review every request carefully and respond to it in writing in a certain period, usually no longer than in a month.
 In case the request is declined, the employer needs to state the reasons for their decision.

 When both parties agree on the arrangement, an employer should write a statement of the agreed changes and accordingly change the employee’s work contract.
 They should also set a start date for the new arrangement and set the length of a trial period, if they agreed on it.

-Please refer to the legislation of each of the countries to get exact information on requirements for a certain country.
+Please refer to the work attendance policy of each of the countries to get exact information on requirements for a certain country.